Hawa Mahal

 Hawa Mahal – An Iconic Symbol of Jaipur

-The name Jaipur quintessentially conjures up an image of the hugely popular Hawa Mahal.
-It is one of the most visited and unique monuments of erstwhile Jaipur that has combined the concept of physics with architecture in its making.
-Rising tall to about 50 ft. in height and built with pink and red sandstones, today the majestic Hawa Mahal has become synonymous with the Pink City.
+The name, Jaipur, quintessentially conjures up an image of the hugely popular Hawa Mahal.
+In other words, Jaipur is synonymous with Hawa Mahal and vice versa :).
+It is one of the most visited and unique monuments of erstwhile Jaipur, that has combined the concept of physics and architecture in its making.
+Hawa Mahal rises tall to about 50 ft. in height and is built with pink and red sandstones.
 The grandeur of the structure today is a standing testimony of Jaipur’s rich Rajput history and cultural heritage.

 Scores of documentaries and articles are out on this splendid monument built nearly two centuries ago.
 Still a visit in person to this architectural masterpiece evokes mixed feelings of pride and marvel for this heritage structure.